Jelena Karleuša: 2014–2022: Zvezde Granda and extended releasing hiatus

 In September 2015, Karleuša joined the judging panel of the singing competition show Zvezde Granda.
-During 2015, she saw international attention after she had accused Kim Kardashian, and then Beyoncé, of copying her fashion style and thus was featured on The Wendy Williams Show, among many other international media outlets.
-The following year, Jelena's style was praised by Kardashian in her Woman Crush Wednesday column, claiming that she heard of Karleuša only after the media allegations.
-At the beginning of 2016, Karleuša revealed that Amy (2015), which won Best Documentary Feature Film at the 88th Academy Awards, falsely used unlicensed scenes from her Viva La Diva concert as ones of Amy Winehouse's last, Belgrade performance.
+Throughout 2015, Karleuša received international attention after accusing Kim Kardashian, and later Beyoncé, of copying her fashion style.
+She was subsequently featured on The Wendy Williams Show, among many other international media outlets.
+The following year, Jelena's style was praised by Kardashian in her Woman Crush Wednesday blog, claiming that she had only heard of Karleuša after the allegations.

+At the beginning of 2016, Karleuša revealed that Amy (2015), which won Best Documentary Feature Film at the 88th Academy Awards, falsely used unlicensed scenes from her Viva La Diva concert as ones of Amy Winehouse's last (her 2011 performance at Kalemegdan Park).
 Karleuša initially planned to settle a lawsuit for copyright infringement against the creators, but eventually gave up due to her "respect of the late singer".
-In March 2016, she made a guest performance at the Vodafone Park in Istanbul after her husband's team, Beşiktaş J.K. had won the national championship.
-On 28 June 2017, Karleuša presented her first releases since 2013; duets with Aca Lukas and Azis, respectively titled "Bankina" and "Ostavljam te", which were performed in the live finale of Zvezde Granda.
+In March 2016, she made a guest performance at the Vodafone Park in Istanbul after her husband's (Duško Tošić) team, Beşiktaş J.K. had won the national championship.
+On 28 June 2017, Karleuša presented her first releases since 2013: duets with Aca Lukas and Azis, respectively titled "Bankina" and "Ostavljam te", which were performed during the live finale of Zvezde Granda.

 On 29 January 2019, Karleuša performed "LaJK" featuring rapper Gazda Paja at the 2019 Music Awards Ceremony.
 On 24 May 2020, she held a live stream concert via music service YouBox, which attracted over 200,000 viewers.
-Karleuša was joined on stage by the girl-group Hurricane, who were supposed to represent Serbia at the Eurovision Song Contest that year, and singer Milica Pavlović.
+Karleuša was joined on stage by the girl-group Hurricane, who were supposed to represent Serbia at the Eurovision Song Contest that year before cancellation due to the COVID-19 pandemic, and singer Milica Pavlović.
 In September 2021, she announced her decision to quit Zvezde Granda after five consecutive seasons.
-For the New Year's Eve, Karleuša performed alongside Marija Šerifović and Sara Jo in front of the House of the National Assembly to the estimated crowd of 50,000 people.
-In October 2022, she made her runway debut at the Steve Madden fashion show in Belgrade, organized by Fashion Company.
+For New Year's Eve, Karleuša performed alongside Marija Šerifović and Sara Jo in front of the House of the National Assembly to an estimated crowd of 50,000 people.
+In October 2022, she made her runway debut at the Steve Madden fashion show in Belgrade.